Rapunzel Reads

 Picture

 Everyone thinks George is an ordinary boy—a pizza-loving, Mario Kart-playing, ordinary boy.
 They’re wrong.
-Secretly, George knows she’s girl, but she doesn’t know how to tell people that, and isn’t sure if other people would understand.
+Secretly, George knows she’s girl named Melissa, but she doesn’t know how to tell people that, and isn’t sure if other people would understand.
 She’s never worked up the courage to tell anyone, and isn’t sure if she ever will.

 She wants to be Charlotte.

-Determined to get the part, George and her best friend, Kelly, concoct a scheme to show everyone who George really is, once and for all…from the school bully to George’s mom.
+Determined to get the part, Melissa and her best friend, Kelly, concoct a scheme to show everyone who Melissa really is, once and for all…from the school bully to Melissa's mom.

 0 Comments